Tag: Nick Smith

 The below Parliamentary question was asked by Nick Smith on 2016-05-23.

-To ask the Secretary of State for Communities and Local Government, what the annual budget is for food produced for his Department’s offices; and what proportion of food produced for his Department was sourced from British producers in the last period for which figures are available.
+To ask the Secretary of State for Energy and Climate Change, what the annual budget is for food produced for her Department’s offices; and what proportion of food produced for her Department was sourced from British producers in the last period for which figures are available.

-The Department for Communities and Local Government does not have an annual food budget.
-Catering services are provided via a contract with Interserve Plc, and is operated on a nil subsidy basis.
+The Department of Energy and Climate Change does not have an annual food budget.
+Catering services are provided via a DEFRA contract which is operated on a nil subsidy basis.

 Annual spend is determined by the contractor and is informed by private sales to members of staff.